edubergeek/sdaas/README.md

     1. CSV file
         1. Ignore first row
         1. Each row after 1 is an example
-        1. One column (class) composes the Y subset
+        1. One column _CLASS_ composes the Y subset
 1. Parallelism
     1. Multiple CSV files can be processed in parallel
     1. Batch size samples can be streamed as they are processed from multiple files